Guidance Documents for Searching Grey Literature

 How do I search the grey literature if it's unpublished and not in the scholarly databases?

-• Identify and record the sources you will search, including some indication of search terms used if appropriate.
+• Identify and record the sources you will search, including listing search terms used if appropriate.
 The sources you search will be informed by your research question and where you expect to find information related to your question.

-• Try searching databases that specialize in grey literature like OpenGrey.
-See the box below for more information.
+• Try searching databases that specialize in grey literature.
+See this LibGuide's page on Key Sources and Databases for Gray Literature for more information.

 • Conference proceedings: Identify professional organizations that have conferences at which researchers might be presenting work related to your topic.
 Search those conference proceedings on the organization's website or by contacting organizational boards for access to past proceedings that may not be online.